-What are damages for "loss of consortium?"
+What are damages for

 If your injuries, as a result of a defective product, affect your relationship with your spouse, you may be entitled to damages for "loss of consortium."